-Pursuant to her amended and restated executive employment agreement, as amended in February 2020, if Dr. Ragan's employment is terminated for any reason, Dr. Ragan will be entitled to receive her accrued but unpaid salary, accrued but unused vacation days, the amount of any properly incurred expenses prior to termination not yet reimbursed and other benefits.
-In addition to the foregoing, if Dr. Ragan's employment is terminated by us without cause or if Dr. Ragan resigns for good reason, each term as defined in the agreement, Dr. Ragan will be entitled to the following: (a) a continuation of base salary for 12 months, (b) a pro-rated portion of her at-target annual bonus for the calendar year in which the termination occurs, (c) so long as Dr. Ragan is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise her rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of 12 months from the date of Dr. Ragan's termination, or the date Dr. Ragan is eligible to receive health benefits through another employer, and (d) Dr. Ragan will become vested in the additional number of outstanding time-based equity awards granted to Dr. Ragan by us that would have otherwise vested had Dr. Ragan resigns for good reason within the one-year period following a change of control, as that term is defined in the agreement, Dr. Ragan will be entitled to the following: (a) a continuation of base salary for 18 months, (b) her full annual bonus for the calendar year in which the termination bonus for the calendar year in which the termination occurs, (c) so long as Dr. Ragan is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise her rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of 12 months from the date of Dr. Ragan's termination, or the date Dr. Ragan is eligible to receive health benefits through another employer, and (d) automatic vesting in all outstanding time-based equity awards granted to Dr. Ragan by us, subject to the terms and conditions of the agreement.
+Pursuant to her amended and restated executive employment agreement, as amended in February 2020, if Dr. Ragan's employment is terminated for any reason.
+Dr. Ragan will be entitled to receive her accrued but unpaid salary, accrued but unused vacation days, the amount of any properly incurred expenses prior to termination not yet reimbursed and other benefits.
+In addition to the foregoing, if Dr. Ragan's employment is terminated by us without cause or if Dr. Ragan resigns for good reason, each term as defined in the agreement, Dr. Ragan will be entitled to the following: (a) a continuation of base salary for 12 months, (b) a pro-rated portion of her at-target annual bonus for the calendar year in which the termination occurs, (c) so long as Dr. Ragan is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise her rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of 12 months from the date of Dr. Ragan's termination, or the date Dr. Ragan is eligible to receive health benefits through another employer, and (d) Dr. Ragan will become vested in the additional number of outstanding time-based equity awards granted to Dr. Ragan by us that would have otherwise vested had Dr. Ragan remained employed for an additional 12 months after her termination date.
+In addition, if Dr. Ragan's employment is terminated without cause or if Dr. Ragan resigns for good reason within the one-year period following a change of control, as that term is defined in the agreement, Dr. Ragan will be entitled to the following: (a) a continuation of base salary for 18 months, (b) her full annual bonus for the calendar year in which the termination occurs, (c) so long as Dr. Ragan is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise her rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of 12 months from the date of Dr. Ragan's termination, or the date Dr. Ragan is eligible to receive health benefits through another employer, and (d) automatic vesting in all outstanding time-based equity awards granted to Dr. Ragan by us, subject to the terms and conditions of the agreement.
 As a condition to receiving the foregoing severance benefits, Dr. Ragan must execute and not revoke a separation agreement in a form acceptable to us and which will include a complete release of claims and terms related to non-disparagement, non-competition, confidentiality and cooperation.